 Introducing Your New Rector and Family Gilbert

 It is with great excitement that I, along with my family, look forward to joining you in the New Year.
-The Service of Collation and Induction will be on January 26th but we intend to move in soon after Christmas so please do introduce yourselves before the formal introduction if you see us around.
+The Service of Collation and Induction will be on January 26th at 3.00pm but we intend to move in soon after Christmas so please do introduce yourselves before the formal introduction if you see us around.